Storyblok Raises $80M Series C - Read News

 Additionally, personalization also comes into play here.
 Composable DXP’s reliance on APIs means it can connect multiple different data sources.
 You can then use the combined information from all of them to form a full picture of your customers: what they like, what they don’t, and how you can provide them with the most enjoyable experience possible.
 The result is seamless omnichannel experiences that help your users engage with your brand as easily and frequently as possible.

-Section titled Is it time to switch to a composable DXP?
 Is it time to switch to a composable DXP?

 Composable DXP frees your organization from the traditional constraints of a monolithic system so that it can be the best version of itself.
 If you’re finding that your system isn’t doing what it needs to do and you’re ready to broaden your horizons, then switching to one that uses composable architecture can be a very smart move.
 You’ll likely find that best-of-breed allows your business to perform at its best ability.